Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 From Figure 2, we can see a single source of incoming data.
 We also see that approximately 10 - 30 events come in to the streams flow every second.

-In the Streams Flow pane, click the second Aggregation operator.
-The number of events that flow in to and out of the second Aggregation operator is displayed in the Aggregation Throughput graph.
+In the Streams Flow pane, click the second Aggregate operator.
+The number of events that flow in to and out of the second Aggregate operator is displayed in the Aggregate Throughput graph.
 Move your mouse pointer over the graph to see the number of events and errors at any specific point in time.

 Errors include events that are dropped from the network or are not valid for any reason.
 In our case, no errors are found.